-The technology, currently with Technology Readiness Level 4, has been proven effective under real-world conditions and has been granted a patent.
-The team is in discussions with potential industry partners to bring this technology to the market.
+The technology, currently with Technology Readiness Level 4, has been proven effective under real-world conditions.
+It is also protected by Indian Patent 386686, granted on October 7, 2019.
+The team is discussing with potential industry partners to bring this technology to the market.

-Singh said, This catalyst can produce 1 kg of hydrogen from just 13 litres of methanol.
+This catalyst can produce 1 kg of hydrogen from just 13 liters of methanol, thanks to its long-term stability and durability.
 It stands out from other methods due to its sustainability and lower cost.
 The process is expected to revolutionize hydrogen production and help in the wider adoption of hydrogen as a clean energy source.

 The societal impact of this technology is significant.
 By enabling more efficient hydrogen production, it supports the global shift to cleaner energy sources, reduces dependence on fossil fuels, and helps lower greenhouse gas emissions.
 With the growing interest in methanol as a fuel blender (M30) in India, this process provides an alternative and sustainable use of methanol for hydrogen production.